ThorkilG12/Frontend-Backend-Communication/Testfold/readme.md

 I'm having Apache, PHP and a database running om a windows server.

+By using PHP and SESSIONS I can control what users can see or do with the web sites files and with the data from the database.
+But to combine the password in my user table with the Apache directory listing has not been easy to figure out.

 My login-system is home-made, using AJAX and PHP.
 PHP accessing the backend using PDO.
 My sites uses SSL in order for accepting password to be sendt between backend and browser in cleartext.